© Crown copyright 2021

 While generally consent is not always required, we do recommend that consent is collected in places of worship.
 This is because of the potentially sensitive nature of the data collected in these circumstances, which is protected by law.
 Guidance on collecting visitor details for Test and Trace, including issues around consent, is provided by the Information Commissioner’s Office.
 You should make clear that giving contact details is optional and is not a condition of attending your place of worship.
 We have created a template form for collecting consent, which is relevant for places of worship, available in Annex A.

 It is important to note enforcement provisions, as is the case for other sectors.

 Where the enforcing authority, such as the HSE or your local authority, identifies employers or venues who are not taking action to comply with the relevant public health legislation and guidance to control public health risks, they are empowered to take a range of actions to improve control of venue risks.
-For example, this would cover venue managers not taking appropriate action to ensure social distancing, where possible.
+Enforcement officers will take relevant guidance into account.

 Failure to complete a risk assessment which takes account of COVID-19, or completing a risk assessment but failing to put in place sufficient measures to manage the risk of COVID-19, could constitute a breach of existing health and safety legislation.

 Failure to complete a risk assessment that accounts for COVID-19 could constitute a breach of Health & Safety legislation and could also lead to a breach of the law, as could having a risk assessment with insufficient measures set out.